grahamshaw1972/a2000Serotina/README.md

 - Plugs directly in to an A2000 or A3000 using the 5 pin Din connector - no USB required

-- Functions as a PC keyboard via USB

 The keyboard layout for the UK keymap looks like this: